 - Your Liabilities and a repayment plan.

-Note: Financial separation can be very confusing, complicated and can bring out your worst fears and anxiety.
+Note: Financial separation can be very confusing, complicated and can bring out your worst fears and anxieties.
 You have a certain lifestyle, but financially your lifestyle is about to change.
-It’s important to speak with a qualified Family Lawyer / Attorney, Financial Mediator, Life Insurance Advisor or Financial Advisor before reaching a financial agreement with your ex-partner.
-Many families have complicated financial situations and typically one party knows more about their financial assets than the other.
+It’s important to speak with a qualified Family Lawyer / Attorney, Financial Mediator, Life Insurance Advisor or Financial Advisor before reaching a Financial Agreement with your ex-spouse or partner.
+Many families have complicated financial situations and typically one party knows more about their financial assets and liabilities than the other.
 Remember to get good advice.

 When Parents Do Well, Children Do Well